uselagoon/lagoon-cli/docs/commands/lagoon_delete_organization-administrator.md

   -E, --email string   Email address of the user
   -h, --help           help for organization-administrator -O, --name string    Name of the organization
-      --owner          Set the user as an owner of the organization
+      --owner          Set the user as an administrator of the organization
 ```

 ### Options inherited from parent commands